 Alcohol and Cognitive Control

 Low control predicts later alcohol-related problems.
-Heavy episodic drinking (sometimes called “binge drinking”) can impair cognitive control.
+Heavy episodic drinking (so-called “binge drinking”) can impair cognitive control.
 But does light drinking during adolescence influence control?

 Researchers at Technische Universität (Dresden, Germany) investigated the matter.
 To do so, they made a longitudinal study.
-That is, a study over time following the same individuals.
+That is, a study over time following the same people.
 They used a community-based sample of 92 adolescents.
-The investigators tested the young people for cognitive control at ages 14, 16 and 18.
+The researchers tested the young people for cognitive control at ages 14, 16 and 18.

-Average alcohol consumption was low.
+Average alcohol drinking was low.
 The mean was just under four drinks per week.
 Cognitive control at age 14 did not predict drinking behavior at age 18.

 Between ages 14 and 18, control abilities increased.
-However, they increased much more among those adolesents who drank the most alcohol.
+Yet they increased much more among those adolesents who drank the most alcohol.

 The researchers concluded that low levels of alcohol consumption among adolescents did not harm cognitive control abilities.
 Indeed, adolesents who drank the most alcohol had the best development of control abilities.

-Rachlin, H. The Science of Self-control.
-Cambridge: Harvard U Press, 2000.
+- Rachlin, H. The Science of Self-control.
+Cambridge: Harvard U Press.